 Window Treatments for San Diego Pet Owners02/08/2017Kimball Jones Photo courtesy patchattack via Flickr (Creative Commons) There’s a scenario San Diego pet owners know all too well: leaving your home only to look behind and see your dog or cat’s face looking at you as you walk away.
-For pet owners with certain window treatments, regular trips to the window may spell disaster, as pets can cause some of the worst accidental harm to your window treatments.
+For pet owners with certain window treatments, regular trips to the window may spell disaster, as pets can make for some of the worst accidental harm to your window treatments.
 So what can you do to protect against pet damage?
-The easiest way is to choose a pet-friendly window covering that can stand up to even the rowdiest pets.
-Let’s dive into some of the best (and worst) window treatments for pet owners throughout CA. Window Treatments That Aren’t Pet-Friendly Let’s start by taking a look at which window treatments homeowners with pets should not choose.
+The easiest way is to choose a pet-friendly window covering that can stand up to even the most excitable pets.
+Let’s dive into some of the best (and worst) window coverings for pet owners throughout CA. Window Treatments That Aren’t Pet-Friendly Let’s start by taking a look at which window treatments homeowners with pets should not choose.
 Window Treatments With Cords Similar to children’s window safety, cords can be a big issue for pet owners.
 Both dogs and cats are known to play with dangling cords, which may result in damage to your window covering or worse, injury to your pet.
 Look into window treatments without cords, whether they’re shutters that attach to the window frame or other window treatments that operate by a top-down bottom-up configuration or are automated.
 Metal Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
 Metal blinds are possibly the absolute worst window treatment for homes with pets.
-Not only do the blinds typically operate via cord, but they’re extremely vulnerable to damage from even the most gentle pets.
+Not only do the blinds usually operate via cord, but they’re extremely vulnerable to damage from even the most gentle pets.
 Dogs or cats poking their heads through aluminum blinds can bend, warp, and even snap the weak slats, which means you’ll need to replace the entire thing.
 Fabric Window Treatments Fabrics might be something to avoid, depending on your pet and the type of window covering.
 Lengthy fabrics like draperies can “pool” on the ground, making them easy for dirty paws to stomp on.
 Fabric window coverings also tend to collect pet hair which nullifies any aesthetic value they may add.
 Finally, fabrics can tear, making them perfect targets for cat claws.
 Our Picks for Pet-Friendly Window Treatments Now that you’ve seen which window coverings don’t get along with pets, let’s go over some pet-friendly window coverings.
 Real Wood and Faux-Wood Blinds All of the problems aluminum blinds have, wood and faux-wood blinds solve for pet owners.
-No matter if your pet likes to look through the window, resilient wood blinds can handle more abuse than metal blinds.
+No matter if your pet likes to look through the window, resilient wood blinds can stand up to more abuse than metal blinds.
 In addition, their typical wide slats make it more difficult for pets to get their arms or necks tangled in them.
 But, make sure that if you opt for wood or faux-wood blinds that you get ones that are cordless.
-Plantation Shutters - A Pet Owner’s Best Window Treatment If you’re concerned about damage to your window treatments or injury to your pet caused by window treatments, plantation shutters can help minimize those worries.
+Plantation Shutters - A Pet Owner’s Best Window Treatment If injury to your pet or damage to your window treatment has you worried, plantation shutters can help minimize those worries.
 Because they’re mounted directly onto the window, there are no hanging cords or fabric able to cause trouble.
 What’s more, even if your pets are able to reach them, Polywood® plantation shutters are resistant to scratches and durable so damage is hardly a concern.
 Plantation shutters can help keep pets happy too.
 Have a dog that likes to look out the window as you head out?
 Shutters can make it easy without any chance of damage.
 Does the kitten like to have a patch of sunlight to sleep in?
-Just adjust the louvers and let the sunbeams come through without compromising privacy.
+Just tilt the louvers and let the sunbeams come through without compromising privacy.
 Put simply, plantation shutters are the perfect window treatment for pet owners.
-Make New Window Treatments Your Pet Project Ready to find a new window treatment that’s right for both you and your furry friend?
-Call Sunburst Shutters San Diego at 858-956-5822 now to learn about your window covering options.
+Make New Window Coverings Your Pet Project Ready to find a new window treatment that’s right for both you and your furry friend?
+Call Sunburst Shutters San Diego at 858-956-5822 today to learn about your window covering options.
 Your pet will thank you for it.